cjustinas/BSW-Data-Course/chapter1.md

 key: 689f678c19
 ```

 You have made good progress so far.
-Not only have you learned about the importance of libraries, but also imported the data for the upcoming analysis and checked if the import has been successful.
-Lastly, you learned about the very common print function.
+Not only have you learned about the importance of libraries, but also imported the data for the upcoming analysis and checked if the import has been successful by using `tail()`.
+Lastly, you learned about the very common `print()` function.
 At this rate you will become an experienced data analyst in no time!

 We also briefly touched upon variables by defining `df`.
 But more on that in the upcoming exercises...